rangle/ngCourse2/forms/functional_forms.md

 > As we will see below, we can often avoid the need to copy all of the state.
 If we divide it into logically-separate chunks, we can re-use the chunks that _don't_ change.
 In our experience, the amount of data that actually has to be duplicated will grow slowly with the size of the application so long as we think carefully about how to organize it.

-The system we will use to illustrate this idea is [Redux](http://redux.js.org/), which is built on three architectural principles:
+The system we will use to illustrate this idea is [NgRx](https://ngrx.io/) Store, which is built on three architectural principles:

 1. There is a **single source of truth**, which in practice means that the entire state of the application is stored in a single object tree.
 A good rule of thumb is that this object tree must hold everything needed to restore the state of the system after shutdown and restart.
 Storing all this information in one place makes debugging a lot easier, and as we shall see, also simplifies implementation of things like undo/redo.
 2. **State is read-only**, i.e., the object tree mentioned above is _never_ modified in place.
 Instead, the only way to change the state is to create an _action_ object that describes what change is desired.
 Button click handlers and I/O callbacks never update the state themselves, but rather create an action and queue it up to be handled sequentially.
 As a bonus, recording the state changes as objects makes replay, debugging, and testing a lot simpler.